looker-open-source/sdk-codegen/packages/sdk-codegen-utils/README.md

 This package has no node dependencies.

-**DEPRECATED AND NOT SUPPORTED**: Looker does not support direct use of this package, other than via direct use in the [SDK Codegen project](https://github.com/looker-open-source/sdk-codegen) repository.
+**DEPRECATED AND NOT SUPPORTED**: Looker does not support direct use of this package, other than via indirect use in the [SDK Codegen project](https://github.com/looker-open-source/sdk-codegen) repository.

 See the [SDK Codegen project](https://github.com/looker-open-source/sdk-codegen) repository for more information.